rubit0/SimpleFormsAuth/README.md

 # ![SimpleAuth](https://cloud.githubusercontent.com/assets/14140857/20651868/da1bd19e-b4ed-11e6-8ea4-a8065b89b576.png)
-Simple oAuth2 password credentials authenticator for Xamarin Forms with build-in login dialog.
+Simple OAuth2 password credentials authenticator for Xamarin Forms based on [Xamarin.Auth](https://github.com/xamarin/Xamarin.Auth/) with an customizable login dialog.

 # Installation
-Just fetch it from your nuget package manager:
+Get it via NuGet:

 ``PM> Install-Package Rubito.SimpleFormsAuth``

 # Usage
-SimpleAuth is designed to be simple, so let the code speak for itself:
+SimpleAuth is designed to be simple, so let's the code speak for itself:

 ```csharp
 //set endpoint and create an new authenticator instance